djha-skin/candl/README.md

 I'm going to keep it mostly informal here, but also do often get into the nitty gritty.

+### File ending

+CANDL documents written as files should have a document ending of `cndl`, as in `config.cndl` .

+### MIME type

+I'd propose the MIME type of `text/candl` if this ever got big enough, or maybe `text/x-candl` if it didn't.

 ### Unicode Ready

 Documents are encouraged to be encoded in UTF-8.
 To support machine to machine better, this is not required.
 However, the entire document is defined to be a Unicode string, with no unprintable characters in it.
 As ASCII characters are often used in the spec, an encoding that supports them is a must.
-Encodings that come to mind are UTF-7, UTF-8, UTF-16, Windows UTF-16, UTF-32, ISO-8859-1 and ASCII itself.
+Encodings that come to mind are UTF-8, UTF-7, UTF-16, Windows UTF-16, UTF-32, ISO-8859-1 and ASCII itself.

 The grammar explicitly contains provision for encountering a byte order